Blind Brook High School: Mock Trial

 The Blind Brook Mock Trial team has been very successful on all levels of the New York State Mock Trial Competition, sponsored by the New York State Bar Association.
 The New York competition is the largest in the United States, with over 375 high schools participating each year.
 The Blind Brook team is usually made up of 14-16 students.
 Those wanting to join must go through an interview and question/response tryout.
 Six students are assigned lawyer positions (three for Prosecution, three for Defense) and six are given witness positions (three for Prosecution, three for defense).

 The team prides itself on its competitiveness and selectivity.
 The team meets every week throughout the school year for up to nine hours total, to prepare the various materials required for a trial, as well as to prepare for spontaneous situations that may come up during testimony.

-The Blind Brook Mock Trial Trojans have won the Westchester County Championship nine times, in 1995, 1998, from 2004 through 2007, 2011, 2013, and 2014.
-Each year between 32 and 36 schools compete for the county title.
+The Blind Brook Mock Trial Trojans have won the Westchester County Championship at least twelve times, in 1994, 1995, 1998, from 2004 through 2007, 2011, 2013, 2014, 2018, and 2023.
+Each year, between 16 and 36 schools compete for the county title.

 From 2004 to 2007, Blind Brook beat North Salem High School for the 2004 title, beat John Jay High School for the 2005 title, beat Harrison High School for the 2006 championship, and defeated Scarsdale High School for the 2007 title.
 The team won back the Westchester champion title in 2011, beating Rye Neck High School.
 The team lost in the county final round of 2012 to Rye Neck, but in their third meeting in the 2013 county finals, Blind Brook came out ahead, regaining the title of Westchester Country Champions.
 In 2014, Blind Brook defended the county championship for the first time since 2007, making Westchester County Champs for the ninth time in the team's history.
+Most recently, the team defeated Edgemont High School in the 2023 Championship, with Captains Melina Kohilakis, Brooke Sosin, and Jackson Weinstein.

-Once the team captured the county title, Blind Brook moved on to the regional competition.
+In each year the team captured the county title, Blind Brook moved on to the regional competition.
 Blind Brook is in Region IV, the Lower Hudson Valley, which is made up of Westchester, Rockland, Orange, Putnam, Sullivan, Dutchess and Ulster County.
 Blind Brook won the regional championship in 2005, 2006, 2007, and 2011.

 In the years that Blind Brook captured the regional title, they moved onto the state level of the competition in Albany.
 In 2005, 2006, and 2011 the team were New York State semi-finalists.
 In 2007 they were runners-up, losing to the Bronx School for Law, Government, & Justice.